Like it or not, the biggest component of the Affordable Care Act (aka Obamacare) – publicly run health insurance exchanges – have arrived.

 Affordable Care Act Open Enrollment Deadlines

-If you are interested in enrolling in a plan through a public exchange, there are some important dates to keep in mind:
+If you are interested in enrolling in a plan through a public exchange, pay attention to the ACA open enrollment deadlines.

 How can you Find Prices and Enroll in a Plan Through a Public Exchange?